Ecotrust/madrona/docs/sidebar.rst

 using inline javascript with tabs
 ---------------------------------

-:ref:`onShow <lingcod.onShow>` callbacks can also be scoped to particular tabs when using :ref:`sync_tabs` by providing the anchor link a tab points to:
+:ref:`onShow <madrona.onShow>` callbacks can also be scoped to particular tabs when using :ref:`sync_tabs` by providing the anchor link a tab points to:

 .. code-block:: html